 The pilot ran for two years as a small project and then four years ago a part time coordinator was employed to develop the service.

 The challenges we faced and how we overcame these

-Need for respite for carers emerged, expanding the initial criteria from patients who were well enough to go out, to those who were often house bound or even bedbound.
+A need for respite for carers emerged, expanding the initial criteria from patients who were well enough to go out, to those who were often house bound or even bedbound.
 This meant becoming a service for both patients and their families.
 Sometimes patients are too unwell to be supported by a volunteer without carer skills, therefore ongoing education of referrers is necessary.